IHRFG's 2013 New York Conference

 Hosted by the Center for Human Rights and Global Justice,

 Debate and discuss with leading human rights practitioners, policy makers, scholars, and grantmaker peers on pressing questions about the evolving face, role and value of human rights in our current era.

-The mid-conference plenary will examine several grantmaking strategies -- including advocacy campaigns, strategic convening, and cross-border learning exchanges -- intended to build strong movements that win human rights victories.
+The mid-conference plenary examined, compared and contrasted 5 grantmaking strategies to build strong movements that win human rights victories.

-- applying and enforcing the legal human rights framework at the local level
+- applying and enforcing the human rights framework at the local level

 - the role of "memorialization" initiatives to address impunity